Courses

 The standard text is Modern Physics, Krane

-This is the second semester of the introductory lab sequence for physics majors continuing with experiments in mechanics, heat, electricity & magnetism, and optics.
+This is the second semester of the introductory lab sequence for physics majors continuing with experiments in electricity & magnetism, and optics.

 This is usually the first of the core classes that physics majors take and entails a more in-depth and advanced investigation of classical physics.
 The course begins with an overview of topics covered in PHYS 1710 (kinematics, momentum, and energy) but now with the knowledge of multivariable calculus, differential equations, and linear algebra.
 Then students are introduced into Lagrangian formalism and the calculus of variations, followed by orbits, rotational motion of rigid bodies, and coupled spring problems.